juanedflores/Prototyping-Methods-Lab-Website/Arduino/blink/blink.md

 int ms = 1000;
 ```

 The variable is called `ms`, it is of type `int`, and it has a starting value of 1000.
+It actually doesn't matter too much what this value is, because when the `loop()` starts, it will get overwritten with a random value.

-At the start of the `loop()`, I assign it a new random value between 0 - 400 each time.
+At the start of the `loop()`, I assign it a new random value in the range of 0 - 399 each time.

 ```c
 ms = random(400);